 Roe (and other deer) Hazards

-People, cars, and deer—put them together and you’ve got trouble.
+People, cars, and —put them together and you’ve got trouble.
 A rapidly urbanizing planet is transforming wild lands into habitat for humanity, and the non-human species living in these previously undeveloped areas must either adapt to the new landscape, find someplace else to live (not an easy task), or be erased from the biological census.

 2010 09 05 Caution Deer Crossing by Dennis Hamilton cc